kopytovskiy/xray-junit5-json-plugin/README.md

 - `projectKey` (required): The key of the Xray project (e.g. "QA").
 - `issueType` (required): The number of issue type to be created (e.g., "10007").
+- `labelsList`: The list of labels to be added to the Test Execution (e.g., "Automation, API").
 - `testPlanKey`: The key of the Xray test plan.
 If not provided, the Test Execution will be **not** linked to any.
 - `pathToJUnitReport` (default: "target/TEST-junit-jupiter.xml"): The path to the JUnit XML report file.
 - `xrayClientId` (required): The client ID for authenticating with the Xray API.